stripe/veneur/README.md

 # Motivation

 Veneur's intended use is as a standalone server to which multiple DogStatsD clients report, such that the metrics are *global* rather than host-local.
-This is particularly useful for histograms and timers, as in their normal, per-host configuration the percentiles for histograms can be less effective or even meaningless.
+This is particularly useful for histograms, timers and sets, as in their normal, per-host configuration the percentiles for histograms can be less effective or even meaningless.
+Per-host unique sets are also often not what's desired.

 Global \*StatsD installations can be problematic, as they either require client-side or proxy sharding behavior to prevent an instance being a Single Point of Failure (SPoF) for all metrics.
 Veneur isn't much different, but attempts to lessen the risk by being simple and fast.
-It is advised that you only use Veneur for metric types for which it is beneficial (i.e. histograms and timers) even though it supports other metric types.
+It is advised that you only use Veneur for metric types for which it is beneficial (i.e. histograms, timers and sets) even though it supports other metric types.

 # Features